Common Lawn Mushroom Types: What You Need to Know

 Different factors can cause your yard to turn into a mushroom field.
 First, yards with high organic content are mushroom magnets.
 That's because mushrooms see your yard as a smorgasbord of nutrition if your soil is bursting with organic content.

-An abundant mushroom city in your lawn isn't necessarily a sign that something is wrong.
+An abundant mushroom city on your lawn isn't necessarily a sign of something wrong.
 In fact, having lots of mushrooms is a sign that your soil is healthy and alive.
 However, poisonous mushrooms create cause for concern.
 Take a look at the most common reasons why your yard has mushrooms.

 You Have a Shaded Yard

 Mushrooms adore damp, shady yards.
 You'll often find them growing outwardly from an epicenter of soggy, soft brush.
-Trimming some of your tree branches to let in the sunlight is one of the easiest ways to address mushrooms growing near your home.
+Trim your tree branches to let in the sunlight to address the mushrooms in your lawn.

 You Have Rotting Wood in Your Yard